-Orders for semiconductor test and assembly equipment as reported by Semiconductor Equipment and Materials International (SEMI) increased sequentially each month during the first quarter of 2012 and orders reported by our semiconductor equipment segment increased 22% sequentially in the first quarter of 2012 compared to the fourth quarter of 2011.
-Semiconductor industry analyst forecasts for 2012 are mixed with excess inventory, manufacturing overcapacity and uncertain demand due to economic weakness impacting the industry.
-While customers are being cautious, we believe that equipment utilization on test floors is increasing and, based on current customer forecasts, we expect our orders to increase sequentially in the second quarter of 2012.
-Despite near-term uncertainty, we continue to be optimistic about the long-term prospects for the semiconductor equipment industry due to expanding applications and growing integrated circuit content in consumer, industrial and automotive applications.
+Orders for semiconductor test and assembly equipment as reported by Semiconductor Equipment and Materials International (SEMI) increased sequentially each month during the first five months of 2012 until decreasing slightly in the month of June and this improvement is reflected in the orders reported by our semiconductor equipment segment which increased 44% sequentially in the second quarter of 2012.
+Across the industry, many believe that this growth was largely driven by the ramp of major smartphone and tablet suppliers, which is expected to slow in the second half of 2012.
+Recently, several semiconductor industry analysts have issued downward revisions to their estimates of 2012 semiconductor growth.
+Equipment utilization on customer test floors has remained relatively flat over the last several months and near-term customer forecasts are mixed as uncertain demand due to economic weakness and political uncertainty across the globe is impacting the industry.
+Despite this near-term uncertainty, we continue to be optimistic about the long-term prospects for the semiconductor equipment industry due to expanding applications and growing integrated circuit content in consumer, industrial and automotive applications.

-Our non-semiconductor equipment businesses comprised approximately 19% of our consolidated revenues for the three year period ended December 31, 2011 and were approximately 18% for the first three months of March 31, 2012.
+Our non-semiconductor equipment businesses comprised approximately 19% of our consolidated revenues for the three-year period ended December 31, 2011 and were approximately 18% for the first six months of June 30, 2012.
 Our microwave communications equipment business develops, manufactures and sells mobile microwave communications equipment, antenna systems and associated equipment.
 These products are used in the transmission of video, audio, and telemetry.
 Applications for these microwave data-links include unmanned aerial vehicles ("UAVs"), public safety, security, surveillance, and electronic news gathering.
 Customers for these products are government agencies, public safety organizations, UAV program contractors, television broadcasters, and other commercial entities.
 Opportunities for our microwave communications equipment business continues to expand in the surveillance, UAV and law enforcement markets.